 Objective: To make sure that any site or location that has been closed or partially operated is clean and ready to restart, including:

-- Conducting a risk assessment for all sites, or part of sites, that have been closed, before restarting work. - Carrying out cleaning procedures and providing hand sanitiser, before restarting work.
+- An assessment for all sites, or parts of sites, that have been closed, before restarting work. - Carrying out cleaning procedures and providing hand sanitiser before restarting work.